 From a health standpoint, NO also reduces arterial diseases and blood vessel inflammation.
 In short, NO promotes cardiovascular health.

-In addition, foods high in vitamin E may also raise testosterone indirectly.
+In addition, vitamin E rich foods may also raise testosterone indirectly.
 A 2012 study found a correlation between NO and healthy sleep rhythms.
 Insomnia and erratic sleep patterns are a contributor of low testosterone.

 For optimal NO production, consume more vitamin E foods.
 We also recommend a supplementation of grape seed extract, which has also been proven to boost NO.